kushshrestha01/songr/README.md

 ## Instructions to run the app
 1. Run the unit test by entering ./gradlew test in terminal
-2. Run the app by entering ./gradlew bootrun in terminal and checking each url /hello, /capitalize/String, /reverse/String
+2. Run the app by entering ./gradlew bootrun in terminal, got to http://localhost:8080/ and check each url /hello, /capitalize/String, /reverse/String